-In 2019, we created a task force consisting of our mci global procurement director, our group internal controller and data protection officer, our group sustainability team and one member of our executive team.
+We have created a task force consisting of our ourglobal procurement manager, our group internal controller and data protection officer, our group sustainability team and one member of our executive team.

 A risk-mapping exercise and interviews with several business heads were conducted.
-From this process we defined a five-year strategy with the following primary goals:
+From this process we defined a five-year strategy (by 2025) with the following primary goals:

 are fully embedded in all sourcing from the outset – for all medium to large spend category contracts (tracking done through our internal event audit tool)

 is prioritised based on sustainability risk and opportunity.

 Assessment of supplier/partner capabilities and performance

 Our performance in 2021

 - Create a new training programme to ensure our procurement teams understand and adhere to our preferred approach.